-Figure 4.10 Contract volumes used in hedge modelling of 561 simulations for 2023-24 for Energex NSLP + small interval meter load
+Figure 5.10 Contract volumes used in hedge modelling of 561 simulations for 2023-24 for Energex NSLP + small interval meter load

-Figure 4.11 shows that, by using the above contracting strategies, the variation in the annual hedged price for the NSLP plus small interval meter load is far less than the variation if the NSLP plus small interval meter load was to be supplied without any hedging and relied solely on spot price outcomes.
+Figure 5.11 shows that, by using the above contracting strategies, the variation in the annual hedged price for the NSLP plus small interval meter load is far less than the variation if the NSLP plus small interval meter load was to be supplied without any hedging and relied solely on spot price outcomes.

-It is worth noting the hedged price outcomes for the NSLP plus small interval meter load are higher than the spot price outcomes in some of the simulations.
-This is a function of the methodology assuming a book build period from the date of the first trade.
-In this instance, the book build takes into account previously higher priced trades in the contracts relative to the higher price levels they are trading at today.
+It is worth noting the hedged price outcomes for the NSLP plus small interval meter load are lower than the spot price outcomes in some of the simulations.
+This is a result of the trade weighted average contract prices being less than the spot price simulations, and less than the current consensus view of outcomes for 2023-24.